-In this guide, the author will find some general information of GFT and the guidelines to prepare your manuscript, following the rules of our Journal.
+In this guide, the author will find some general information of GFT&M and the guidelines to prepare your manuscript, following the rules of our Journal.

-Geological Field Trips is an especial journal edited by the Italian Geological Society and the Geological Service of Italy - ISPRA.
+Geological Field Trips and Maps is an especial journal edited by the Italian Geological Society and the Geological Service of Italy - ISPRA.
 The journal was born in 2009 to encourage the publication of original field trips and excursions held during congresses and workshops.
 In the next future, the GFT will open to the publication of original geological and thematic maps with short notes.
 Maps will concern any possible subject related to the Earth Sciences with special emphasis to innovative techniques and applications.
+The procedure for the submission of maps is under construction and will soon be ready.

-Geological Field Trips is a Golden Open Source journal that now publishes two issues per year, every six month, but that will move on a four monthly publication soon.
+Geological Field Trips and Maps is a Golden Open Source journal that now publishes two issues per year, every six month, but that will move on a four monthly publication soon.
 It is an on-line publication only published in a digital format at the following WEB page: